 Council's Devonport Youth Advisory Group has been running for close to two years.
-The group was formed to promote youth issues and concerns in Devonport.
-The group is comprised of nine members from Devonport High School, Reece High School, Don College, and St Brendan Shaw College with all members being nominated by their respective Principals.
+The group was formed to promote youth group is comprised of nine members from Devonport High School, Reece High School, Don College, and St Brendan Shaw College with all members being nominated by their respective Principals.